 Another option is to hire a freelancer from Fiverr.

-Fiverr has professional freelancers who specialize in different areas like creating logos, writing content, and proofreading.
+Fiverr has professional freelancers who specialize in creating logos, writing content, and proofreading.

 A great teacher does not know everything.
 An exceptional teacher knows where to find the answer.